c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Lady Hallett**: Does it make a difference -- do you need to distinguish between them?
 Or if you're trying to combat them, supposing you have :outline:`aerosol` transmission, does it make a difference if you're trying to combat :outline:`droplet` transmission?

 **Professor Catherine Noakes**: So in some senses perhaps you don't, but actually where it becomes an issue is the sizes of these particles, because if you believe everything that happens when you're close to somebody is :outline:`droplets`, then, for example, you won't take precautions that require masks that will filter out the :outline:`aerosols`.
-So if people are just wearing a simple face mask or a face shield, which may deal with splashes and very large :outline:`droplets`, those won't filter out the small :outline:`aerosols` that are quite likely to also be present at close range.
+So if people are just wearing a simple :outline:`face mask` or a face shield, which may deal with splashes and very large :outline:`droplets`, those won't filter out the small :outline:`aerosols` that are quite likely to also be present at close range.

 **Lady Hallett**: I follow, thank you.